MirkMart/Lab_CompGeno/2024/02_KmerBased_GenomeSurvey/FASTQ.md

 awk '/^>/ { if(NR>1) print "";  printf("%s\n",$0); next; } { printf("%s",$0);}  END {printf("\n");}' < infile.fa > outfile.fa
 ```

+This command checks if the line starts with ">" (the header identifier in FASTA format).
+When it starts with it, if the line is not the first one of the file, it interspaces new headers (`printf("%s\n",$0)`) with empty lines (`print ""`).
+Next ensures that all headers are processes before starting with the real sequences.
+Then sequences are appended sequentially without new lines in empty species between headers (`{ printf("%s",$0)`).
+The END command conclued the file with a trailing new line.

 ---

 ## Annotation files (GFF and BED)